nadakojovic/ProximityIndexMethod/README.md

   function [(Botev et al., 2010)]( https://doi.org/10.1214/10-AOS799) on the gaze data of the referent group.
 These referent patterns then serve as a benchmark for comparison.
 It then calculates the PI for each gaze data frame for individuals in the comparison group.
 PI values are scaled from 0 to 1, where lower values indicate higher divergence.

 ## Requirements
-- Matlab (any release).
-The function *proximity_index.m* requires the [kde2d.m](https://www.mathworks.com/matlabcentral/fileexchange/17204-kernel-density-estimation) and the [contourdata.m](https://www.mathworks.com/matlabcentral/fileexchange/38863-extract-contour-data-from-contour-matrix-c) functions.
+ Matlab (any release).
+The function *proximity_index.m* calls the [kde2d.m](https://www.mathworks.com/matlabcentral/fileexchange/17204-kernel-density-estimation) and the [contourdata.m](https://www.mathworks.com/matlabcentral/fileexchange/38863-extract-contour-data-from-contour-matrix-c) functions.

 ## How to run
   The function *proximity_index.m* requires a 3D array input with the following dimensions: Gaze Coordinates (2D) X Number of Frames X Number of Subjects.
 We provide an example script *calculate_PI.m*